Learning to talk, walk and play have been bigger achievements for Kassie than for most kids.

 Kassie is one of the dozens of children Berry Street's Take Two program is currently working with.
 Take Two is a therapeutic service helping to address the impact of trauma on children who have experienced abuse, neglect, family violence or other adverse experiences.

 As a toddler, Kassie was left alone in a public park.
 She was found by a passerby sometime later and was then formally removed from her mother’s care.
 It was clear that Kassie had been severely neglected and it was likely she’d been sexually assaulted by men who visited the house where Kassie and her mother had been living.

 Kassie was placed into long-term foster care with Andrea and Blake, and their 8-year-old son.

 A thorough clinical assessment of Kassie was undertaken.
-Catherine quickly observed that Kassie was terrified of men and of water, and that she was unable to engage in age-appropriate play with other children at childcare.
-She was very developmentally delayed; physically, cognitively and emotionally.
+Catherine quickly observed that Kassie was terrified of men and water and that she was unable to engage in age-appropriate play with other children at childcare.
+She was very developmentally delayed; physically, cognitively, and emotionally.

 Catherine also worked with the family using the Child-Parent Psychotherapy model and spent time playing together with Kassie and her carers.
 The goal of these sessions was to build a relationship of trust between Kassie and the male foster carer Blake, so that Kassie could tolerate his presence without Andrea having to be there.

 Catherine started using a therapeutic play narrative during sessions, describing what they were doing and talking to Kassie.
 Kassie rapidly started learning to talk more, and she became increasingly able to tolerate Blake playing with her.
 Catherine started asking Andrea to leave the session early, and after several more months, Kassie started coming to the sessions alone with Blake.